geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 [^77]: See the “*Gerusalemme Liberata*,” Canto xviii, 49, 50.

 [^78]: The name given to a species of burning dart, being a long stick of wood, tipped with combustibles, and hurled by the besieging engines.

+[^79]: I need only refer the poetical reader to Mr. Southey’s Madoc.
+The real or supposed expedition of that Prince is placed in the reign of Henry II, after the battle in which Prince Hoel fell, and which determined the fate of North Wales.

+[^80]: Baldwin, Archibishop of Canterbury, made a pilgrimage to Wales for the purpose of preaching the Crusade; and his journey is embellished by Giraldus Cambrensis with as many miracles and wonders as Amadis encountered in the Firm Island.
+The story of the young Elidorus, who lived some time with the Gnomes in their subterranean world, till he learned their language (which strongly resembled Greek), is a very pleasing fiction.
+Baldwin is said to have made many proselytes; and the ardour of crusading, which was new to Wales, began with nearly the same vehemence as in other regions; but it soon expired, and very few Welch were among the followers of Richard to the Third Crusade.